rozelie/pyretrosheet/README.md

     - a specific game
 - Determine top-level interface for querying data
 - Verify enriched data with alternative sources like Baseball Reference
+- Improve error handling for inability to retrieve Retrosheet data

 # Retrosheet Notice
 The information used here was obtained free of charge from and is copyrighted by Retrosheet.
 Interested